WPManageNinja/mollie-for-paymattic/README.md

 ![get_api_keys](api_keys.png)

-resst implement all the function as given on <b>settings/settings.php</b>
+rest, implement all the function as given on <b>settings/settings.php</b>